How to Change Google Chrome Cache Location in Windows

 Step 3: Restart Google Chrome

-3. The changes will now take effect and Chrome will start using the new cache location that you have specified.Moving Google Chrome Cache Location to another drive
+3. Chrome will now use the new cache location you set.Moving Google Chrome Cache Location to another drive

-Please note that the changes will only apply to the Chrome shortcut that you have edited.
-If you launch Chrome using a different shortcut, you will need to repeat the steps above for that specific shortcut.
+Just remember, these changes only affect the Chrome shortcut you edited.
+If you use a different shortcut, you’ll need to update that one too.

 Method 2: Changing Chrome cache location using symbolic link